mobi-corp/user-guide/markdown/general.md

 ---
 layout: products
-title: Plan
+title: General
-permalink: /plan/
+permalink: /general/
 ---

-# mobi.Plan User Manual
+# mobi General Help

-### Simplify long-range planning
+### For all of your non-product related support

 ## Getting started